DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 - Watch the animation again to decide which Foley item to bring in
 - Continue watching clips from Foley Grail [Chapter 3](../lectures/week-3/foley-grail-chap-3-pt-2/)

-> Assignment 1: [Foley Design](../assignments/assignment-1-foley-design) - Due Tuesday, 9/17; find a time to rehearse as a group before Tuesday.

 # Week 4 (9/16) - TBD (Audio Mostly Conference in Milan)